UU-IMAU/Earth-System-Modelling/README.md

-# IMAU workgroup on Earth System Modelling
+# Earth System Modelling workgroup

 The stated aims of this group are:
 * to bring together different groups within IMAU working with ESMs;